 6. Make sure you have a funnel and a ladle.
 Jar tongs and a magnetic lid grabber are handy to have too.

-Once your tomatoes have come to a boil for 15 minutes, you can start jarring your sauce.
+Once your tomatoes have come to a boil for 15 minutes, you can start jarring your sauce, first adding your some sugar, citric acid and salt to each jar.

 This process goes on and on for hours and hours.
 While your 45 minute hot water bath it taking place, you can run outside and start cranking your remaining bushel of tomatoes.